tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us025/Readme.md

-# US001 - Create a Skill
+# US025 - Cancel an entry in the Agenda

 [Requirements Engineering](01.requirements-engineering/Readme.md)